KalenWillits/ktx-server/README.md

 	  function that accepts an iterable and returns a boolean value.
 By default headers are an empty list and the gate is an `all()` function.
 When header data is received, it is sent in the format:
 	  `HEADER_NAME:JSON_STRING`.
-	- Intersignal with the database requires some knowledge with pandas.
+	- Interaction with the database requires some knowledge with pandas.
 However, there are some helper functions for most simple operations.
 The database is passed as `db` and is a base class with each table as an attribute.
 Each table is a pandas DataFrame.